hues-platform/energy-hub-model-generator-aimms/NOTES.md

 SelectSetsParamsAndVariables.m
 X Replace energy output variables with a generic one.
-Modify the code for selecting a form of storage representation. -> still need to complete this for multi-hub case
+X Modify the code for selecting a form of storage representation. -> still need to complete this for multi-hub case

 GenerateConversionTechnologyParams.m
-Adjust code for Linear_capital_costs param -> just print output type 1 instead of iterating through the different output types.
+X Adjust code for Linear_capital_costs param -> just print output type 1 instead of iterating through the different output types.
-Do the same with code for Fixed_capital_costs param Adjust the code for C_matrix param.
+X Do the same with code for Fixed_capital_costs param X Adjust the code for C_matrix param.
 This should make it much simpler actually.
-Adjust the code for Capacity param
+X Adjust the code for Capacity param
-Adjust the code for Minimum part load param.
+X Adjust the code for Minimum part load param.

 GenerateStorageTechnologyParams.m
-Adjust the S matrix param code.
+X Adjust the S matrix param code.
-Adjust the storage capacity param code, in both places.
+X Adjust the storage capacity param code, in both places.

 GenerateConversionTechnologyVariables.m
 Change the Output_energy_electricity, etc. variables.
 Create a loop to iterate through the different carriers.